My Cart

 So you won't compromise your client's hair as you lift.

-Once you get it there, you are ready to re-color or tone.
+Now you are ready to tone.

 Hair Lightening levels